Mastering Dog Training: Understanding the 4 Phases of Learning

 If you don't understand dog behavior and how they learn, you will constantly be frustrated with your dog.
 You will have expectations that your dog cannot meet.
 You will be embarrassed when you bring your buddies to see your dog.
 The change of having new people around is confusing for your dog.

 However, when you understand the phases and track your dog's progress, you are well on your way to training an amazing retriever.
 You will feel like you have the knowledge you need to get your dog to the next step.
-You will have the right expectation for your dog.
+You will have the right expectations for your dog.
 Your training sessions will be smooth, and you will understand your dog's behavior.

 When you teach the dog following this training plan, you are setting yourself and your dog up for retrieving success.